-Just over a decade ago, in 2009, a ruby deposit was discovered in Montepuez, Mozambique.
+Just over a decade ago, in 2009, African Rubies deposit was discovered in Montepuez, Mozambique.
 Since its discovery, the rubies from the mine have become some of the most valuable gemstones on the market and show no signs of slowing down.
 While Burma rubies are the most famous of stones, especially ‘pigeon blood’ rubies, the mines in that area are depleting.
 What’s more, the gems found in Mozambique are larger than their Asian cousins and don’t require heat treatments in many cases.

 While size and quality might be a good reason for the increase in value of the Mozambique stones, there are other reasons such as the increased demand for colored stones and the ethical mining that is done at the site in Montepuez.